Can you trade in a car for a lease?

 How does trading in a car for a lease work?

 Trading in a car for a lease on a new vehicle works similarly to other trade-ins.
 You'll negotiate a trade-in value based on your research and the dealer's offer.
-Then your lease will be set up with the trade-in value subtracted from your initial deposit or future lease payments.
-Get some car trade-in tips to help you get the most out of this transaction.
+Then the dealer will set up your lease with the trade-in value subtracted from your initial deposit or future lease payments.

 Pro tip: